sveltejs/kit/documentation/docs/05-load.md

 ### Output

-On the client, the only requirement for the return value is to be a dictionary at the top level.
-On the server, the output also needs to be JSON-serializable.
-On both the client and server any promises on the returned `data` object will be resolved, if they are top-level properties.
+Any promises on the returned `data` object will be resolved, if they are top-level properties.
 This makes it easy to return multiple promises without creating a waterfall:

 ```js
 // @filename: $types.d.ts